WICG/view-transitions/cross-doc-explainer.md

 1. Customizing which resources are render-blocking in `reveal` requires it to be dispatched before parsing `body`, or explicitly allow render-blocking resources to be added until this event is dispatched.

-1. We'd likely need an API for the developer to control how much Document needs to be fetched/parsed before the transition starts, or delay the capture with a promise.
+1. We'd likely need an API for the developer to control how much Document needs to be fetched/parsed before the transition starts, or delay the transition with a promise.

 1. The browser defers painting the new Document until all render-blocked resources have been fetched or timed out.
-Do we need an explicit hook for when this is done or could the developer rely on existing `load` events to detect this?
+Do we need an explicit hook for when this is done or could the developer rely on existing `load` events of the resources to detect this?
 This would allow authors to add viewTransitionNames based on what the new Document's first paint would look like.

 1. Should we allow access to the transition once its started?
 Perhaps access to a [ViewTransition](https://drafts.csswg.org/css-view-transitions-1/#viewtransition) object or similar?.